Bjarne96/Bjarne96/README.md

 - Developing software solutions for the web is my drive.
 - With a background in various web projects, I am enthusiastic about learning more.
 - I like being outdoors, riding my bike, and spending time with people and animals.
-I believe everyone should be included and treated with respect.
+- Everyone should be included in society and treated with respect.
 <h2></h2>
 <h3> &nbsp;My Projects </h3>